datta07/INDIAN-SHAPEFILES/README.md

 ## MORE TO KNOW
      - Some of the data was from 2019. so,recent changes may not appear in some files.
      - Trying to include VILLAGE BOUNDARIES in future commits.
      - This repo completely consists of Geojson format.
-Please convert to other formats from geojson if needed.
+Please convert to other formats from geojson if needed. (use https://mapshaper.org/ to convert)